leiftiger/EG_Tools/README.md

-This is a collection of ATN tools for the 2004 game Evil Genius, which for now only encompasses an ATN editor.
+This is a collection of tools for the 2004 game Evil Genius, which encompasses an ATN editor and a Mod Manager.

 # ATN Editor
 With the ATN Editor, you are able to edit key logic in Evil Genius, making it possible to: